Ayurveda is all about balance…

 Practiced widely in India it is thought that Ayurveda originated more than 5000 years ago, making it one of the oldest systems of medicine known to man.
 It is based on the philosophy of health and lifestyle that treats the whole person and not just the symptom.
 Its timeless wisdom is now being recognised and is spreading among the alternative medicine industry as people seek to take responsibility for their health and well-being from a more holistic perspective.

+My training in ThaiVedic Yoga allows me to integrate this fascinating science with bodywork and Yoga for a truly holistic therapy.
 I love Ayurveda for it’s straight forward simplicity and the fact that it recognises our individuality – there isn’t a one size fits all way to be.